MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

     - Unusual or bland names
         ![unusualnames](./media/incident-response-playbook-app-consent/boringnames.png)

     - Hacker-sounding names.
 You must review these names carefully.
         ![hackernames](./media/incident-response-playbook-app-consent/hackernames.png)

 **Example Output:** AllPrincipal and read write all.
-These applications did not have anything suspicious like boring names, and were using MS graph etc. This was a real scenario (sanitized for demonstration) and these all fleshed out to be valid.
+These applications did not have anything suspicious like bland names and were using MS graph.
+This was a real scenario (sanitized for demonstration) and these all fleshed out to be valid.
 However, perform research and determine the purpose of the applications.
 Validate with the CX if they are aware of this scenario and the actual permission this application has on the tenant, as shown in this example.

 ![exampleoutput](./media/incident-response-playbook-app-consent/Exampleoutput.png)